EMERGING MARKETS-Latam FX subdued as dollar strengthens; Chilean peso tumbles

 Colombia's Bogota will impose strict two-week quarantines on six more neighborhoods starting next week, Mayor Claudia Lopez said on Tuesday, as the city moves to control a second wave of coronavirus.

-Among stocks in the region, Brazil's Bovespa .BVSP ticked 0.4% lower, with state-run oil giant Petroleo Brasileiro SA PETR4.SA falling 0.2%.
+Among stocks in the region, Brazil's Bovespa .BVSP fell 1.4%, with state-run oil giant Petroleo Brasileiro SA PETR4.SA falling 3.8%.

 Roberto Castello Branco, chief executive of Petrobras, has dismissed accusations from private fuel importers that the firm is enforcing a price policy that does not reflect market dynamics.